Moving to Lexington, KY

 Keeneland Is Every Bit As Special As They Say

 Even if betting on horses isn't your thing, go anyway.
-Keeneland is beautiful — the grounds are immaculate, the atmosphere is electric, and the people-watching alone is worth the price of admission.
+Keeneland is beautiful.
+The grounds are immaculate, the atmosphere is electric, and the people-watching alone is worth the price of admission.
 People dress up for Keeneland.
-Spring outfits, derby hats, suits — it's part fashion show, part horse race, and entirely Lexington.
+Spring outfits, derby hats, suits.
+It's part fashion show, part horse race, and entirely Lexington.

 I enjoy betting on horses, within reason.
 I have a one hundred dollar spending limit.
 But I also have a thing for hats and nice watches.
 I have seen some beautiful hats and really nice watches.

-UK Basketball Doesn't Just Matter Here — It Runs This Town
+UK Basketball Runs This Town

 You cannot move to Lexington without understanding one thing: University of Kentucky basketball is not just a sport here.
 It is a way of life.

 When the Wildcats are playing, the city can hold its breath.
 Restaurants near Rupp Arena fill up before games.
-Downtown gets congested after games — if you're not going to a game, your best move is to simply avoid the area.
+Downtown gets congested after games.
+If you're not going to a game, your best move is to simply avoid the area.
 Streets that are normally manageable become gridlocked with fans flowing in and out.

 If you are lucky enough to live here when a national championship is won, you'll never forget it.
 I was lucky enough to be living here during the 2012 national championship win.
 I was near Euclid Avenue and people were shimmying up street lights and hanging on them, climbing out on roofs of buildings, partying traffic jams, a sea of beer bottles that was literally up to my ankles in parking lots.
 The city temporarily turns into Nashville.
 There were also couch burnings on State Street which I did not witness, but read about on social media that day.
 All the bars were buzzing and also fortunately the police, who were trying to keep things from getting too out of hand and dangerous the best they could.